-- Safety & Security will develop and make available to the Program Organizer required training and specific rules or procedures applicable to the Program involving Non-Student Minors.
+- Risk Management and Insurance will develop and make available to the Program Organizer required training and specific rules or procedures applicable to the Program involving Non-Student Minors.

-- The Program Organizer is required to ensure all Authorized Adults working with Non-Student Minors are trained with training materials supplied by Safety & Security.
+- The Program Organizer is required to ensure all Authorized Adults working with Non-Student Minors are trained with training materials supplied by Risk Management and Insurance.
 This training must be completed before an Authorized Adult works with Non-Student Minors as part of the Program.
 The Program Organizer is responsible for documenting the training.

-- Individual department heads are responsible for identifying all Programs involving Non-Student Minors held or sponsored by their department and for reporting such Programs to Safety & Security on an annual basis and as new Programs involving Non-Student Minors are developed.
+- Individual department heads are responsible for identifying all Programs involving Non-Student Minors held or sponsored by their department and for reporting such Programs to Risk Management and Insurance on an annual basis and as new Programs involving Non-Student Minors are developed.

 VI.
 Duty to Report Inappropriate Conduct or Suspected Inappropriate Conduct

-- Every member of the University community has an obligation to immediately report instances or suspected instances of the abuse of or inappropriate interactions with minors, including Non-Student Minors, to the Police & Public Safety Department and, if applicable, to the respective Program Organizer, if those alleged or suspected instances involve abuse, neglect, or inadequate care provided by a parent, guardian, or custodian/caretaker (including the Program Organizer).
+- Every member of the University community has an obligation to immediately report instances or suspected instances of the abuse of, violent or sexual offense against, or inappropriate interactions with Minors, including Non-Student Minors, to the Police & Public Safety Department and, if applicable, to the respective Program Organizer.

-- Further obligation is required under North Carolina law to make a report to the Director of the Department of Social Services in the county where the minor resides or is found.
+- In cases of alleged or suspected instances involving abuse, neglect, or inadequate care provided by a parent, guardian, or custodian/caretaker (including the Program Organizer), further obligation is required under North Carolina law to make a report to the Director of the Department of Social Services in the county where the Minor resides or is found.
 Police & Public Safety can assist in providing contact information for reporting to social service agencies.